leksssss/CLI-Todo/README.md

 # CLI-Todo
 A command line interface to manage your todo lists.
-This Script is written as a part of CoronaSafe Engineering Fellowship Test Problem by Pupilfirst in the Python.
+This Script is written as a part of CoronaSafe Engineering Fellowship Test Problem by Pupilfirst in Python.

-### _Author : Lekha Shanthini_
+ _Author : Lekha Shanthini_

 ## Getting started
 1. Install Python: Python is usually installed by default on most modern systems.
 To check what your currently have, open a terminal and run the following command

 `python3 --version`

 This should output some information on the installed Python version.

 2. The code is written in todo.py file.